-Communicate with the Program Coordinator before the end of your summer course (by September 1 at the latest) about the day and time of your arrival in Bremen.
-The coordinator can arrange to have someone meet you at the airport/main station and take you to your room and the University of Bremen.
+Communicate with the Program Director before the end of your summer course (by September 1 at the latest) about the day and time of your arrival in Bremen.
+The director can arrange to have someone meet you at the airport/main station and take you to your room and the University of Bremen.
 Many students travel before the language course and the beginning of semester.
-Students who have a valid academic reason for arriving before the recommended arrival date (see the website or contact the program coordinator for current dates) should contact the coordinator at least four weeks in advance with a request for accommodations.
-It is vital that you inform the coordinator early on about all your pre-semester travel plans; please write an e-mail to Verena Mertz: mertzv@dickinson.edu.
+Students who have a valid academic reason for arriving before Oct.
+1 should contact the program least four weeks in advance with a request for accommodations.
+It is vital that you inform the Bremen office early on about all your pre-semester travel plans; please write an e-mail to Verena Mertz: mertv@dickinson.edu.

 IMPORTANT: At the end of the intensive language program, you must request a certificate of completion (Bescheinigung) and a grade.
-You need both this document and a grade to receive a general credit towards graduation for the course.
+You need both this document and a grade to receive credit for the course.